 The uniformity of the rating for a borrower or a guarantor is ensured through a number of measures.
-On the one hand, all rating users are trained to become familiar with the procedure: on the other hand, there is documentation dealing with interpretation issues in the context of the rating preparation.
+All rating users are trained to become familiar with the procedure and there is documentation dealing with interpretation issues in the context of the rating preparation.